Morxemplum/bopymo/README.md

 # Bopymo

-Bo-py-mo is a Python wrapper for the bopjson level format for the 3D Platformer Bopimo!
+Bopymo is a translation layer for the bopjson level format for the 3D Platformer Bopimo that allows you to write Bopimo levels using Python!
 Written in Python!

-Not only does this wrapper allow you to write levels completely with Python code, it also allows you to tap into features you can not access with the in-game level editor.
+Not only does this tool allow you to write levels completely with Python code, it also allows you to tap into features you can not access with the in-game level editor.

 It's quite simple to use.
 For example, this code recreates the default baseplate that you start with in the level editor: